Isklar/StickyDash/README.md

 ==========

 These are my configuration files for the Sticky Piston Network dashboard.

+You can check out the default sample dashboard [here](pistonmc.com:3030/sample) and the latest version of the SPN dashboard [here](http://i.imgur.com/d4IUhVT.png)

 [Disclaimer] - I have very limited knowledge of Ruby, Javascript and html.
-This is pretty much my first attempt at anything remotely complicated using them all but it worked so I've got that going for me which is nice.
+This is pretty much my first attempt at anything remotely complicated using them all, but its working so far which is nice.

 About